-When you engage with us by phone, mail, in person or online, we may collect information about you (referred to in this Privacy Notice as 'personal information').
-This may include your name, address, email address, telephone number, date of birth, job title and details of your education and career, why you are interested in British Red Cross, and other information relating to you personally which you may choose to provide to us.
+When you engage with us online, we may collect information about you (referred to in this Privacy Notice as ‘personal information’).
+This may include your name, phone number and email address, and other information relating to you personally which you may choose to provide to us.

 We will use your personal information for the following purposes:

 - Responding to a request: If you contact us with a query, we may use your personal information to provide you with a response.

 - Monitoring and Evaluating: We may use your information in order to improve current and future delivery of our services.